benjamindehli/overtonium/README.md

 Values are stored plain rather than normalised, so a preset survives a parameter's range being widened later, and anything a file does not mention keeps its default rather than being reset, so a preset saved by an older build loads into a newer one without silently zeroing whatever was added in between.
 The tests cover both of those directly.

-**Undo.** The parameter tree carries an undo history, which matters most because of LINK: one drag can move the same knob on all 32 channels, and before this the only way back from a drag you did not mean was to reload the preset.
+**Undo.** The parameter tree carries an undo history, which matters most because of LINK: one drag can move the same knob on all 32 channels, and without a history the only way back from a drag you did not mean is to reload the preset.

 A step is a gesture rather than a value change.
 Transactions are closed when the tree has been still for a moment rather than by hooking every parameter's gesture callbacks, which a host is free to call from the audio thread and which would mean allocating there.
 Watching for stillness needs no hooks and gives the same answer: a drag is one step however many values it moved, and letting go for a moment starts the next one.